Jessica Moore (tennis): 2011

 In February, Moore and Noppawan Lertcheewakarn reached the final of the Malaysian Open where they lost to Dinara Safina and Galina Voskoboeva.
 This was Moore's first WTA Tour tournament final.

 She then competed in WTA qualifying events, and $100k and $50k events up until July, with a win–loss record of 10–12.
 After a few years of constantly being on the road, she decided to take an indefinite break and to experience what it was like to live an ordinary life.

 Since 2015

 Moore commenced 2015 by losing in qualifying rounds of the Sydney International and Australian Open before returning to the Australian circuit, where she made three consecutive quarterfinals in Clare, Port Pirie and Mildura (in February and March).
 Moore then headed to the USA and continued to play on the ITF Circuit.
 Following a quarterfinal result at Indian Harbour Beach, Moore's ranking re-entered the top 300.

-In July 2016, she finally realized her first WTA tournament win.
-Partnering Varatchaya Wongteanchai, she won the Bucharest Open, defeating Alexandra Cadanțu and Katarzyna Piter in the final, in straight sets.
+In July 2016, she won her first WTA doubles title at the Bucharest Open, partnering Varatchaya Wongteanchai, to defeat Alexandra Cadanțu and Katarzyna Piter in the final in straight sets.

+Moore retired from professional tennis in January 2020.